 An extra day is added to the calendar almost every four years as February 29, and the day is called a leap day.
 It corrects the calendar for the fact that our planet takes approximately 365.25 days to orbit the sun.
 A leap year contains a leap day.

-In the Gregorian calendar three criteria must be taken into account to identify leap years:
+In the Gregorian calendar, three conditions are used to identify leap years:

 The year can be evenly divided by 4, is a leap year, unless:

 The year can be evenly divided by 100, it is NOT a leap year, unless: